A child is distracting her mother who is trying to work on her laptop

 Research is ongoing as to the causes of ADHD but it is known to be strongly genetic, so if your child has ADHD, it’s likely someone else in the family will have it too.

-ADHD presents in many different ways, which means each child with ADHD requires a highly individualised treatment plan.
+ADHD presents in many different ways, which means each child requires a highly individualised treatment plan.
+Usually, it is a combination of support and strategies and sometimes medication.

-Therapy and counselling may be recommended not only for your child, but also for your family, so that everyone can learn about and understand the condition.
+Therapy and counselling may be recommended for your child, and also for your family, so that everyone can learn about and understand the condition.

-It will be important to liaise with your child’s school so that they update your child’s Individual Education Plan, if they have one, to accommodate their specific learning, social and emotional needs.
+It will be important to work closely with your child’s school so that they accommodate their specific learning, social and emotional needs and update your child’s Individual Education Plan (if they have one).

 What if my child doesn’t meet the diagnosis criteria?

-See our other articles below for more advice on supporting a child with ADHD, or check out the resources and links below including the following websites:
+For more advice on supporting a child with ADHD, or check out the resources and links below:

-Alternatively, you can contact the IHC library directly to have a chat about what you need on 0800 442 442 or email Librarian@ihc.org.nz
+Alternatively, reach out to the IHC library which has free resources, on 0800 442 442 or email Librarian@ihc.org.nz

 Helpful materials